DylanFClark/Career-trajectory-NPV-calculator/readme.md

 Figure 4 dipicts how province of residency impacts earned income for different target jobs.
 We didn't assign -/+ directionality for provincial relationships, as this is a categorical variable.

 The decision maker would like to opimize for fiscal and capability outcomes; these feedback loops are the engines which produce those things.

+There are two major leverage points within this CLD; province of residency and education.
+Province of residency impacts the CPI (Cost of living), employment opportunities (especially with specific employers) & remuneration, prominent industries, culture and varies by what existing relationships the D/M has in the region(s).
+As stated prior, education is an attempt to kickstart the skill & experience development feedback loop.

 ## Exploritory Data Analysis (EDA)